Skip to content

-As Egypt’s ancient capital, there are countless historical and archaeological houses in Cairo.
-From wealthy merchants, to ordinary citizens, millions of people have lived out their days in Cairo, leaving behind traces in time.
+As Egypt’s ancient capital, Cairo has countless historical and archaeological houses.
+From wealthy merchants to ordinary citizens, millions of people have lived there, leaving behind traces in time.

 Here are some of the top archaeological houses in Cairo you should visit.